Native Nature Nook at McAuley Catholic Primary School - Environmental Grant Recipient

 What types of projects can be funded?

-There are many types of projects that may be suitable for grant funding.
+There are many types of projects that may be suitable for environmental grant funding.
 Council has an ongoing focus on climate change action and we encourage projects that help reduce carbon emissions and minimise waste.
 Some examples of projects that may be considered for Environmental Grants include:

 - Water saving initiatives e.g. smart sprinkler systems or water tanks